-- B. The observation and assessment refers to the examiner's interpretation of the information found to be either in agreement or disagreement between two prints in order to come to a conclusion. - C. The conclusion is supported by the examiner's ability to assess the specificity and/or rarity of information present within the print. - D. The possible conclusions are as follows: - o Identification - Exclusion - Inconclusive - Known - Latent (also applies to non-standard intentionally recorded prints)
+- A. Evaluation is the formation of a conclusion based on the examiner's observations, assessments, and records generated during the analysis and comparison of the friction ridge prints. - B. The observation and assessment refer to the examiner's interpretation of the information found to be either in agreement or disagreement between two prints in order to come to a conclusion. - C. The conclusion is supported by the examiner's ability to assess the specificity and/or rarity of information present within the print. - D. The possible conclusions are as follows: - o Identification - Exclusion - Inconclusive

+- Known - Latent (also applies to non-standard intentionally recorded prints)